icewolfz/jiMUD/docs/codeeditor.md

       - `Sinking Down` rooms will sink down to room below if possible, only works if base room inherits SINK_ROOM, or has custom set_down(room below path), **Note** disabled if depth is only 1
       - `Sinking Up` rooms will float up to the room above if possible, only works if base room inherits SINK_ROOM, or has custom set_up(room above path), **Note** disabled if depth is only 1
       - `None` turn off all states
+- `New area design` allows you to create a new area design that can be later used to create all the required code for an area
+  - `Width` the width of the new area, min 2, max 100, can be resized later
+  - `Height` the height of the new area, min 2, max 100, can be resized later
+  - `Depth` the height of the new area, min 1, max 100, can be resized later
 - `New room`
   - `General properties` general room properties
     - `Type` the room type